bbauska/Coursera-Bootstrap/readme.md

 We can have navbar-light, which is a lighter color navigation bar.
 So, you can choose to use either one of them in your web page.

-The next class that I\'m going to use is navbar-expand-sm class.
+The next class that I&apos;m going to use is navbar-expand-sm class.

 Now, and also, I will specify the screen size below which the toggle-able behavior comes into existence.